-Aviator PPG offers foot launch and trike launch powered paragliding training.
-We currently train about 72 students per year, and while training time varies from student to student, it generally takes 8-15 days to go from zero to hero.
+Specifically, Aviator PPG offers foot launch paragliding training.
+We currently train nearly 300 students per year, and while training time varies from student to student, it generally takes 8-14 days to go from zero to hero.
 We work hard to ensure that students are safe and confident in their PPG skills so they can launch, maneuver and land their paramotors skillfully without assistance or challenge.
 Emphasis is placed on safety from the beginning, along with fully understanding the rules, regulations, physics & complexities of the sport.

 Our training includes many in-depth courses to learn the ins and outs of powered paraglider flying, maintenance, and ownership.
 We pride ourselves on having an extremely in-depth, industry leading syllabus!
 You will be taught the fundamentals of weather, glider design, airspace, federal regulations, motor maintenance, and many tricks of the trade that would take years to learn on your own.